apla/cuwire/about.md

 I've tried [embedXcode](http://embedxcode.weebly.com/), [Stino for Sublime Text](https://github.com/Robot-Will/Stino), [Eclipse Arduino plugin](http://www.baeyens.it/eclipse/), but wasn’t satisfied.
 In most cases Arduino sketch compilation is supported, but if you have multiple projects/architectures, changing boards is painful.

+## cuwire

+So, I decided to start my own project. **cuwire** is an opensource attempt to build better microconroller IDE.
+On the current milestone, only Arduino sketches are supported.
+When project matures other build systems will be added.
+As for now, many hardware platforms are added and tested, test suite has proved reliability by example sketch compilation.

+What's next:

+ * IDE code completion;
+ * Board images with pin functions;
+ * Library management;
+ * Platform management;
+ * Debugger support.